Some things you might be wondering...

 2- Do you have professional equipment?

 Absolutely!
 This is one of my distinctives--I was a sound guy before I was a DJ, which means I just can't stand sub-par sound equipment.
-Many DJ's use the cheapest speakers on the market and I just can't deal with how shrill they sound.
-My uplights are also a step up from the industry standard.
-If you're desperate to know more I'd be glad to send you the specs.
+Many DJ's use the cheapest speakers, soundboards, and microphones on the market and I just can't deal with how shrill they sound, assuming it works at all.

 3- How much time do you allow for set up & clean up?

-- It takes about 2 hours to set-up my DJ equipment, an additional hour for the lighting package, and between 30 minutes and 2 hours for ceremony/band sound, depending on the complexity.
+- It takes about 1 hour to set-up my DJ equipment, and between 30-60 additional minutes for ceremony sound, depending on the complexity.

-- With a wedding reception I like to arrive 3-4 hours prior to the event start time.
+- With a wedding reception I like to arrive at minimum 2 hours prior to the cocktail hour start time.
 This way I'm not rushed and it leaves me time to address any technical issues, quadruple-check all of the details, and be of service to other folks who are putting their last-minute touches on the decorations, etc., and not be out of breath when I announce the entrance of the bridal party.
-Of course if I'm also doing lighting and/or ceremony sound then I will arrive even earlier to ensure everything is set-up in plenty of time.
+If I am also doing either ceremony sound and/or live music then I will arrive even earlier to ensure everything is set-up in plenty of time.

 5- Do you have back-up equipment?